arpxspace/smartcommit/README.md

 ## ⚙️ Configuration

-SmartCommit stores its configuration in a local file (usually `~/.smartcommit/config.json`).
+smartcommit stores its configuration in a local file (usually `~/.smartcommit/config.json`).

 ### Environment Variables

--   `OPENAI_API_KEY`: If set, SmartCommit can detect this during setup and ask if you want to use it, saving you from pasting it manually.
+-   `OPENAI_API_KEY`: If set, smartcommit can detect this during setup and ask if you want to use it, saving you from pasting it manually.

 ## 🤝 Contributing